wighawag/tutorial-hardhat-deploy/README.md

 ```

-Notice the mentione of `getNamedAccounts`?
+Notice the mention of `getNamedAccounts`?

 The plugin `hardhat-deploy` allows you to name your accounts.
 Here there are 2 named accounts:
 - `deployer` will be the account used to deploy the contract.
-- `tokenOwner` which is passed to the constructor of Token.sol and which will receive the initial supply
+- `tokenOwner` which is passed to the constructor of Token.sol and which will receive the initial supply.

 These accounts need to be setup in hardhat.config.ts